 to the organisation Young Minds, one in six young people identifies as struggling with their mental health, up from one in nine in 2017.
 83% of young people believe that the Covid pandemic has made their mental health worse.[1]

-to eight participants led by Leadbitter, with a facilitator and healthcare professional.
+Why are so many young people struggling with mental health?
+Leadbitter posed this question when he began working in Newham with young people in Spring 2021.
+Sessions typically involved three to eight participants led by Leadbitter, with a facilitator and healthcare professional.
 Leadbitter talks of getting the basics right: feeding people and listening to them as they discussed their mental health journey.
 The evolving group would come together, talk and create videos, audio and text responses made in response to a series of prompts inspired by the original question.
 Much of the material took the form of diaries and letters addressed to adults and their future selves, articulating the participant’s complex lived experiences.

 Creating an environment based on trust was paramount.
 Conversations grounded in often harrowing and difficult topics were punctured by games.
 Dance featured regularly.
 Bad dad jokes featured even more.
 Reaction games such as ‘Zip, Zap, Boing’ and ‘Would you rather’ became places of gladiatorial competitiveness.
 Laughter and silliness became important tools in creating a sense of psychological safety.
 Like any project of this complexity, things changed: some participants moved on while others remained a mainstay through the project.

 The public articulation of the project at Chisenhale keeps the sense of intimacy and one-to-one scale, with Leadbitter describing the sharing events as collective studio visits.
 This safety is expanded from the workshops into the gallery: hot water bottles, weighted blankets and fidget toys create a sensory and comforting space.
-Presented in sharing events over a 2-week run enables a more structured infrastructure of support for participants and the public.
+Presented in sharing events over a 2-week run enables more structured support for participants and the public.
 A healthcare professional will be present in the sessions, just as an oversight therapist was available throughout the project.
 The material has a public life span of five years and can only be publicly viewed in Leadbitter’s presence.

-A two-screen film filmed by the young people on iPhones, edited by Leadbitter, captures activity from the sessions.
+A two-screen film made by the young people on iPhones, edited by Leadbitter, captures activity from the sessions.
 We encounter dancing and singing, people playing the piano, footage of participants walking around the site: corridors and locked doors capturing the feeling of isolation, heightened by Covid restrictions.
 Healthcare professionals read out letters to a future self, written by the young people.
 In another scene, the participants choreograph the nurses in a mass dance-along to Corona’s anthem ‘Rhythm of the Night.’
 The song’s catchy refrain echoes through my brain on the way home.
 Moments of stupid joy punctuate the difficulty.
 There is a sense of shared agency and decision-making, power dynamics being slyly prodded and upended.
 Importantly, there is a sense of difficult things being worked through by multi-faceted participants; people touched by trauma but not defined by it.

 Many of Leadbitter’s previous projects involve co-production methods with communities to imagine spaces of radical possibility.
 In Madlove (2014-ongoing), Leadbitter works with a diverse range of people to design and create a space where “madness can be experienced in a less painful way.”
 Involving many workshops with participants with lived experience of mental health institutions, the project encourages those to imagine a space where “mutual care blossoms, stigma and discrimination is actively challenged, and divisions are understood.”
 Leadbitter imagines a new type of care infrastructure created bottom-up by “lunatics” who design, build and run their own psychiatric centre.
 Political theorist Joan Tronto distinguishes between caring for (physical aspects of hands-on care), caring about (emotional investment in others), and caring with (working with others to transform the world)[2].
 While Leadbitter’s projects encompass each of these forms of care, his work derives much of its power from the sense of working and caring with others.
 This solution-focused bottom-up model of cooperation draws from lineages across community healthcare and civic life.
 In particular, the history of 20th-century psychology has faced many radical critiques from figures such as Franco Basaglia in Italy and David Cooper and Maxwell Jones in the United Kingdom, who sought to overhaul the old asylum system.